emmajanedrews/base-template/_posts/2017-09-22-the-problem-with-the-zestimate.md

 {% include youtube.html %}

-If you haven’t already heard, Zillow has an estimate feature on their website.
-They call this feature a Zestimate.

-When it comes to pricing their home, clients bring up their Zestimates all the time.
-However, many people may not entirely understand what a Zestimate truly is.
+You’ve likely heard of Zestimates, Zillow’s instant online tool for determining home value.
+The Zestimate feature is something our clients bring up all the time when discussing where to price their home.

-The **Zestimate is based on an algorithm Zillow developed to determine estimated home values.** However, Zestimates aren’t always accurate.
+However, a majority of people don’t truly understand what a Zestimate is, or how it works.
+The Zestimate is actually an algorithm created by Zillow which uses gathered information to determine home values.

-Unfortunately, Zillow simply can’t measure certain important factors that go into your home’s value.
+But, is it accurate?
+This is the question on everyone’s mind.
+Most lawyers would typically answer that it all depends.

+There are certain factors that a Zestimate simply can’t take into account.
+One of the most notable examples of this is location. **Zestimates tend to be most accurate in cookie cutter neighborhoods where all the homes tend to look the same**.

+If your home is unique or in a rural area, though, your Zestimate is likely going to be way off.

 {% include pullquote.html %}

-If your home is in the kind of neighborhood where all the homes look exactly alike, a Zestimate might be a bit more accurate.

-However, **anywhere else and you may run into a few different issues.** This is especially the case if you live in a rural area.

-There are a number of other things the Zestimate can’t take into account.
-Any upgrades to kitchens or bathrooms, for example, won’t be factored into a home’s Zestimate.

-These types of things can add a ton of value to a home.
-Zillow simply can’t measure certain key factors.
-This becomes a huge issue in the accuracy of the Zestimate—because these factors really add up.

-At The Dailey Group, we want to help. **We provide custom valuations by taking into account the things Zillow simply can't.**
+Another important thing Zillow doesn’t take into account is the presence of any upgrades or additions in your home. **As you know, these things can dramatically change a home’s value**.
+Remodeled bathrooms, kitchens, or basements simply won’t be taken into consideration.

+Even though these things add a ton of value, Zillow simply doesn’t consider them.

+As a more effective alternative, something I recommend to my clients is to allow my team and I to perform a custom valuation of your home.
+This is a great tool we offer to all of our clients who are thinking of selling their home.
+A Zestimate simply can’t compete with a real, custom valuation.

+We will come out to your home and examine all of its features to determine its value in today’s market.
+The market is always changing, so getting a valuation with these current conditions in mind is key.

-If you’re interested in that, have any other questions, or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.
+If you’re interested in a custom valuation, have any other questions, or would like more information, feel free to give me a call or send me an email. look forward to hearing from you soon.